darktable-org/dtdocs/content/preferences-settings/miscellaneous.md

 : Choose whether to show the [scopes](../module-reference/utility-modules/shared/scopes.md) module in the left or right panel (default right). (needs a restart)

 method to use for getting the display profile
-: This option allows the user to force darktable to use a specific method to obtain the current display profile for [color management](../special-topics/color-management/_index.md).
-In the default setting “all”, darktable will choose to query the X display server's xatom or the colord system service.
+: This option allows the user to force Ansel to use a specific method to obtain the current display profile for [color management](../special-topics/color-management/_index.md).
+In the default setting “all”, Ansel will choose to query the X display server's xatom or the colord system service.
 You can set this option to “xatom” or “colord” to enforce a specific method if the two methods give different results.
-You can run the [darktable-cmstest](../special-topics/program-invocation/darktable-cmstest.md) binary to examine your color management subsystem.
+You can run the [Ansel-cmstest](../special-topics/program-invocation/Ansel-cmstest.md) binary to examine your color management subsystem.

 order or exclude midi devices
 : Semicolon-separated list of device-name fragments.
 If matched, load the midi device at the id given by the location in the list.
 If preceded by "-", prevent the matched device from loading.
 You can also add encoding and number of knobs.
 For example "BeatStep:63:16".
 Please see [midi device support](../special-topics/midi-device-support.md#additional-midi-configuration) for more information.